edf-hpc/puppet-hpc/puppet-config/modules/pam/README.md

 The module sets up a python script that is called to create the user directories (home and scratch) when a user logs in for the first time.

-This module sets directories to be owned by ``root:root`` with an ACL to authorize the user to write in the directory.
+With its default arguments, this module sets directories to be owned by ``root:root`` with an POSIX ACL to authorize the user to write in the directory.
 This forbids the user to modify permission for his own home directory.
+The module accepts the ``noacl`` argument to behave like more classical mkhomedir
+module: the owner of the directories (home and scratch) is the user and the group is the primary group of the user, without POSIX ACL involved.
+This argument can be set using ``::pam::mkhomedir::mkhomedir_args`` array.

 ```
 include ::pam::mkhomedir